Note: This post was first published on the 20th December, 2012.

 Creative agency Eighty8Four uses the term "showroom" which can be confusing for visitors.
 This term might mean portfolio or work, but it is not clear, and visitors have no choice but to click in to check it out.

 Standardize the Navigation design

 Use the same navigation model in all your pages.
-It is very important because without a consistent design, a user may actually think he is in another website.
+It is very important because, without a consistent design, a user may actually think he is on another website.
 Make sure that you use the same navigation model so that users can easily go about your website without being lost.

 Bluegg, shown below, uses a simple and clean navigation design which remains the same in all subpages.
 The only difference is the color indicator, which shows the page the visitor is currently at.